Understanding Object Lineage

 Through the interactive diagram, a user can track the hierarchy and interrelationship between Objects, including deleted ones, both upstream and downstream.
 Each node (item) in the diagram includes more details and allows actions to be performed on it.

-A Lineage Diagram is available on all key objects:
+Lineage is available on all key objects:

 - Elements, both Viewers and Editors, and the Elements List